Tips on choosing health insurance during open enrollment

 4. Make the most of a health care flexible spending account (FSA)

-Under the Affordable Care Act, the maximum contribution on these accounts is $2,550.
-Keep in mind that you would forfeit any funds from this account that you don't use during a certain period, usually within 12 months, set by your employer.
+Under the Affordable Care Act, the maximum annual contribution on these accounts is currently $2,600.
+Keep in mind that you would forfeit any funds from this account that you don't use during a certain period, usually within 12 months, set by your employer unless the FSA has a carryover provision.
 That's why it's important to calculate carefully how much you think you'll spend on out-of-pocket health care expenses.
 Ask your benefits department for your company's list of eligible expenses.

 5. Explore other plan options